emanuelelaface/DSLRCamera/README.md

 Everything about astrometry can be found on their website, including the license.
 You also need the index files.
-To establish which index you need to know the size of your FOV and compare with the information provided by AstroPhoto here: http://astrometry.net/doc/readme.html
+To establish which index you need to know the size of your FOV and compare with the information provided by DSLRCamera here: http://astrometry.net/doc/readme.html

-AstroPhoto assume that astrometry is installed within the following directories:
+DSLRCamera assume that astrometry is installed within the following directories:
 directory: /usr/local/astrometry
 solve-field: /usr/local/astrometry/bin/solve-field
 index files: anywhere where the solve-filed can find them.
 The default is /usr/local/astrometry/data